How To Be Happy After Breakup (And Survive If Still In Love)

 — Researched and reviewed by Dr. Sandip Roy.

-Being in a love relationship is like being a member of an elite club.
+Being in a love relationship is like being in an elite club.
 You get a special membership card, get to wear the club’s colors and mascot, and have exclusive access to the club’s privileges.

-As you walk in one day, you find they revoked your club membership the night before.
-The entry card no longer works, and you are dumbfounded to learn that all your benefits stand canceled.
+And then, as you walk in one day, you find they revoked your club membership.
+The entry-card no longer works, and all your benefits stand canceled.

-You suddenly feel like a pariah, ready to be ejected from the premises if you take one step.
+You suddenly feel like an unwanted intruder, about to be forcefully evicted from the place if you take one step in.

-Most coping tactics don’t require you to revisit the painful memories, though some experts advise us to “mourn in moderation.”
+• You don’t have to revisit the painful memories, though some experts advise to “mourn in moderation.”

-Trying to push away all thoughts of the relationship can prevent you from resolving the problems and, in many cases, prolong your healing.
+• Trying to push away the thoughts of the relationship can prevent resolution and closure, and often, prolong your healing.

-Moving on too quickly after a breakup and ligering while clinging to a false hope are both bad ideas.
+• Moving on too quickly after a breakup, or lingering/waiting in a false hope, are both unhelpful ideas.

 Here are 10 helpful tips for letting it go and getting happy again: